prodgang/bookofprimes/words/prereq/numbers.md

 ## Peano Arithmetic

 A lot of maths is about taking a very obvious concept and giving it a meticulous definition.
-This process is called *axiomitazation*.
-Naturally, mathematicians have spent quite a lot of time axiomiatizing numbers.
+This process is called *axiomatization*.
+Naturally, mathematicians have spent quite a lot of time axiomatizing numbers.

 Numbers are so fundamental that you can't really define them in terms of anything else.
 So you basically have to start from nothing.
 Conveniently, nothing is itself a number: *zero*.
-So the first stage of axiomitazing numbers is to simply demand that zero is a number.
+So the first stage of axiomatizing numbers is to simply demand that zero is a number.
 Symbolically,

 ```{math}
 :label: PA0
     0 \in \mathbb{N}
 ```

 OK great.
 We have our first number.
-The next stage of axiomiatizing numbers is to come up with a way of making old numbers from new numbers.
-The idea is to have a function that takes a number $n$ to the ``next'' number.
+The next stage of axiomatizing numbers is to come up with a way of making old numbers from new numbers.
+The idea is to have a function that takes a number $n$ to the 'next' number.
 This is called the successor function, written $S(n)$.
 You can think of the successor function as adding one, but technically we are yet to define what one is and so aren't allowed to call it that yet.
-Instead, we can now say that $S(0)$ is number and that this is the \textit{definition} of one.
+Instead, we can now say that $S(0)$ is number and that this is the *definition* of one.
 Then we can get $S(S(0))$ and call it two.
 And so on and so on and so on.
 In summary, if $n$ is a number, then so is $S(n)$.
 Symbolically, this is:

 ```{math}
 :label: PA1